 A past president of the American Academy of Psychotherapists, I am committed to mentoring, training and supporting fellow psychotherapists.
 I lead numerous process-oriented workshops, where participants develop the interpersonal, inter-relational and experiential skills they need to effectively run group therapy sessions with their own clients.
 More than teach, I learn from my fellow therapists.
 Staying on top of state-of-the-art developments in my field, I continuously develop new skills.

 I’ve served as staff psychologist at Washington, D.C.’s Saint Elizabeth’s Hospital and clinical supervisor at Whitman Walker Clinic.
-I have been an adjunct professor at George Washington School of Medicine and Health Sciences since 2017 and a member of the American Psychological Association since 1990.
+I have been a member of the faculty at George Washington School of Medicine and Health Sciences since 2017 and a member of the American Psychological Association since 1990.

 I hold a doctorate in clinical psychology from Yeshiva University at the Albert Einstein College of Medicine; a B.A. in psychology from Columbia University; and a B.A. in philosophy from the Jewish Theological Seminary.